thediscordcoder/discord-server-nuke/README.md

 If the server owner/admin is dumb enough, they will add the bot to the server

-When you are ready, type this into the command line: (replace filename with the files name)
+When you are ready, type this into the command line (replace filename with the files name):

 python3 filename.py